 Additionally, despite the FDA’s regulations for foods, if the health food carnitine manufacturer’s facility is located OUTSIDE the U.S. (i.e. Japan & Switzerland), the FDA does not routinely inspect those facilities.
 Therefore, safety issues for the bulk form of carnitine are in question for these facilities.
 Our government checks the bulk carnitine for health food use at the U.S. border and has issued an IMPORT ALERT WARNING on some mixtures of carnitine as UNSAFE.

-ONLY the L-carnitine form (Carnitor® contains ONLY L-carnitine, as well as the generic drug brand) is naturally occurring and SAFE.
-It should also be noted that the DL-carnitine, sold in health food stores as Vitamin B, competitvely inhibits L-carnitine and can cause a deficiency, as well as possible toxicity and myasthenia gravis-type symptoms.
+ONLY the L-carnitine form (Carnitor® contains ONLY L-carnitine) is naturally occurring and SAFE.
+It should also be noted that the DL-carnitine, sold in health food stores as Vitamin B, inhibits L-carnitine and can cause a deficiency, as well as possible toxicity and myasthenia gravis-type symptoms.

 In a study comparing the pharmaceutical product of L-carnitine with 12 health food products claiming to contain L-carnitine, it was found that the disintegration rates of tablets and capsules were UNACCEPTABLY LONG for 7 of the 12 health food brands tested.
 Individuals using most of these products would receive LESS than 60% of the advertised amount of L-carnitine.

 Why risk the safety and the lives of our children/adults with FODs?
-We know Carnitor® and the Generic Drug Brand are SAFE and EFFECTIVE DRUG products doing what they are designed to do ~ help our FOD children and adults!
+We know Carnitor® is a SAFE and EFFECTIVE DRUG product doing what it is designed to do ~ help our FOD children and adults!

 Deb Lee Gould, MEd, Director, FOD Family Support Group